jmquigley/gadgets/docs/lib/tabs/Tab.md

 `Tab` component.

 #### Properties
-- `href: {any}` - This is a general object used to pass references from the parent to the child.
+- `href {any}` - This is a general object used to pass references from the parent to the child.
 It includes the following attributes:
   - `selectHandler` - a function reference back to the container that is invoked to tell the container that this tab was selected.